BiomedLabUGgt/NatalIA-PBF-US1/README.md

   - Femur.
   - Spine.
 - **Phantom Device Simulation**: The images are generated using a phantom device, providing realistic simulated fetal anatomy of a 23 weeks fetus.
 The fetus orientation and presentation was changed in four different poses.
-- **Free-Hand Ultrasound**: To gather all the collected images volunteers without prior experience in ultaround performe a free-hand procolo consisting in four diferent sweeps:
+- **Free-Hand Ultrasound**: To gather all the collected images volunteers without prior experience in ultaround performe a free-hand protocol consisting in four diferent sweeps:
   - 1 Vertical.
   - 1 Horizontal.
   - 2 Diagonal.